 Some animals hibernate including bats, chipmunks, and woodchucks.
 Bears go into a deep hibernation-like sleep.

 Many insects die as the colder weather of winter approaches.
 Some insects migrate deeper into the ground.
 But there are other insects that hibernate in the egg, larval or pupal stage.
 Several species of butterflies migrate to warmer climates.
 Cape May State Park in New Jersey is a top spot to observe migrating Monarchs and Buckeye butterflies.

 Humans in Autumn

 Nature in autumn is a time when the air cools and we humans put food by (like squirrels) for the coming winter.
 We eat the fall seasonal foods of late summer vegetables and start on the fall and winter foods of pumpkins, winter squash and hearty stews with dried beans.

-Wood is chopped and stacked to provide heat when cold wind blows or the power goes out.
+Wood is chopped and stacked to provide heat when the cold wind blows or the power goes out.
 We clean gutters to drain melting ice and snow.
 We stock up on pantry staples, just in case we become snow-bound.

-All these fascinating events happen has winter approaches.
+All these fascinating events happen as winter approaches.
 I find I take the most photos in this season.
 I like the brilliant colors on the pages of my autumn nature journal.
 Your autumn nature journal can record all of it and in living color of sketches or photographs, too.